fossasia/eventyay-tickets/doc/administrator/installation_docker.rst

 external installation guides):

 * `Docker`_
-* An SMTP server to send out mails, e.g. `Postfix`_ on your machine or some third-party server you have credentials for
+* An SMTP server to send out mails
 * An HTTP reverse proxy, e.g. `nginx`_ or Apache to allow HTTPS connections
 * A `MySQL`_ or `PostgreSQL`_ database server
 * A `redis`_ server